jezkoski/CancerDataDiaries/content/posts/Mutating-protein-sequence/index.md

 [] Add GRCh38 version API

-[] Make an option to write sequences to a single OR separete FASTA files
+[] Make an option to write sequences to a single OR separate FASTA files